qCring/QuickVtk/docs/content/_docs/articles/implementing-a-vtk-wrapper-class.md

 ## Creating a PointSource in QML
 If you encounter linker errors, try to rebuild the project in [CMake](https://cmake.org/).
 Some IDEs don't properly invoke the [Meta-Object Compiler](https://doc.qt.io/qt-5/moc.html) after adding new classes that contain the `Q_OBJECT` macro.

 After successful compilation we can create a new `.qml` file and access the `PointSource` type.
-The `qDebug` output should be visible from the IDE's output window and the **Log** output panel in QuickVtk.
+The `qDebug` output should be visible from the IDE's output window and the **Log** panel in QuickVtk.

 >PointSource.qml
 {: .hl-caption}